Timothy71/taoyiqi.github.io/_pages/about.md

   - /about.html
 ---

-Taoyi Qi is a PhD candidate with the State Key Laboratory of Internet of Things for Smart City, University of Macau, supervised by Prof. Yonghua Song and co-supervised by Prof. Hongxun Hui.
+Taoyi Qi is a Ph.D. candidate with the State Key Laboratory of Internet of Things for Smart City, University of Macau, supervised by Prof. Yonghua Song and co-supervised by Prof. Hongxun Hui.
 Previously, he recieved the B.E. and M.E. degrees in electrical engineering from Zhejiang University, Hangzhou, China, in 2020 and 2023, respectively.

 Research Interests
 ======